apache/qpid-proton/proton-c/bindings/go/README.md

 We will follow conventions of the C and python API where possible to help cross-language developers but idiomatic Go is the overriding consideration.

+## API design thoughts

+The original idea was to provide a reactive API similar to the proton C and python APIs reavctive APIs.
+Looking more carefully at Go this does not seem like the right direction.
+Go provides built-in fine-grained concurrency and specifically aims to reduce the complexity traditional designs based on polling, callbacks and threading with communication between concurrent goroutines.

+So my current thinking is to build on the C reactor API as the internal core, but present message exchange to the user as messages on Go channels.
+There is a strong resemblence between Go channels and AMQP links that we can exploit.

+The reactor model probably still has a role for advanced users that want fine control over specifc AMPQ protocol features.
+The challenge will be to fit these models together.

 ## Status

 Marshal and unmarshal most of the AMQP types (TODO: described, array)